✓ No Limit on Loan Amounts ✓ Interest Rate Starting @0.74% p.m. ✓ Minimal Documentation Apply Now

 A. What is the IGC Scheme?

-B. When and why was the Scheme Implemented?
+B. When and Why Was the Scheme Implemented?

-The scheme was launched in November 2015 to minimise the import of foreign minted gold coins or bullion.
-The Indian Gold coin & bullion is unique in many aspects and carries advanced anti-counterfeit features and tamper proof packaging, offering additional benefits to customers.
+The Government launched this scheme in November 2015 to minimise the import of foreign-minted gold coins or bullion.
+The Indian Gold Coin & Bullion is unique in many aspects.

 C. Key Features of the Scheme

-SPMCIL (Security Printing and Minting Corporation of India) will also mint and sell IGC through an online e-commerce platform, and via multiple channels including Airports.
+SPMCIL (Security Printing and Minting Corporation of India) will also mint and sell IGC through an online e-commerce platform and via multiple channels, including Airports.
 IGC is available in both 999 and 995 purity forms.
 These coins are minted in smaller denominations.

-These are made from 24-karat gold with 999 purity and all coins have been hallmarked by BIS or the Bureau of Indian Standards.
+Banks are allowed to sell IGC based on the agreement between the respective bank and MMTC.
 Furthermore, the price of these coins is to be determined by the Metals and Minerals Trading Corporation of India (MMTC).

 Gold Monetisation Scheme (GMS)